lovol02/Custom-Logic/README.md

 📘Visiting / Use of service:
 After installation the prerequisites, you can simply launch the program at command line of subdirectory custom logic.
-Using the command '***npm start***' to lauch the service, after service lauched open a web page in the browser with address: **127.0.0.1:8080** to start use the service.
+Using the command <pre>'npm start'</pre> to lauch the service, after service lauched open a web page in the browser with address: **127.0.0.1:8080** to start use the service.

 How to switch the default logics?
 To use the default logic:​
 1. Navigate to the src directory.​
-2. Run this program with command "***python .\Logicgenerator.py***" and select the logic configuration files, that it can be the default one (in the subdirectory of src, named 'Logics'), or created by you self.
+2. Run this program with command <pre>"python .\Logicgenerator.py"</pre> and select the logic configuration files, that it can be the default one (in the subdirectory of src, named 'Logics'), or created by you self.

 📦Configuration for the custom logic
 To create your own logic you can create a new file json in the Logics folder or any other path, just make sure it has suffix .json.

 In the your own json file you can specify three camp inside a json array, which is "collector", "prototype", "advancedtype"(Of course it not neceessary alway be three, it depends on your need).
 Example:
+<pre>'''
 [
     {
         "type": "collector",